cli #

 fn (flags []Flag) get_bool(name string) !bool

-get_bool returns an error if the FlagType
+get_bool returns true if the flag specified in name is set. get_bool returns an error if the FlagType is not boolean.

 fn ([]Flag) get_int #